DWI Attorney MD

 What happens if I suspect that my sobriety test results are not accurate?

 Lawyers may challenge the reliability of field sobriety tests, such as the horizontal gaze nystagmus (HGN) test or the walk-and-turn test.
 They may argue that external factors like poor lighting, uneven surfaces, or physical conditions of the driver affected the results, leading to inaccurate conclusions about intoxication.
 They may argue that these tests are inherently subjective and prone to error.
 Expert witnesses can be called upon to challenge the validity and accuracy of field sobriety tests, providing alternative explanations for the driver’s performance.
-A skilled DWI attorney like one from The Law Firm of Frederick J. Brynn, P.C. can find evidence that a sobriety test contains inaccurate results to build the defendant’s argument.

 Can a breathalyzer or blood test be faulty?

-There are times when a breathalyzer results is not accurate or was not set or administered properly.
+There are times when breathalyzer results are not accurate or were not set or administered properly.
 They may challenge the accuracy and reliability of these tests, citing potential errors in the collection, handling, or testing procedures.
 Inaccurate or improperly conducted tests could undermine the prosecution’s case.
-Attorneys may question the qualifications of the individuals administering the tests, the maintenance records of the testing equipment, or potential contamination of the samples.
+Attorneys may question the qualifications of the individuals administering the tests, the maintenance records of the testing equipment, or the potential contamination of the samples.
 Expert witnesses specializing in forensic toxicology can be crucial in providing scientific evidence to challenge the breathalyzer or blood test results, helping to create reasonable doubt and weaken the prosecution’s case.

 What if my blood alcohol content (BAC) rises?